LorienLV/genarchbench/README.md

 ```

 The scripts will prepare the environment to be able to use the compilation, execution, and profiling scripts of the benchmarks.

+You will need to install VTune, [rapl_stopwatch](https://github.com/LorienLV/rapl_stopwatch) and our modified version of [DynamoRio](https://github.com/LorienLV/dynamorio) in order to fully profile the applications.

 :exclamation: The following sections explain how to compile, execute and profile a benchmark.
 Some benchmarks, like ABEA, require an initial setup.
 If you are working outside of CTE-ARM or MN4, please check the README of the benchmark you are working with.